 - Many stores in Seoul do not let you try things on which is ridiculous, but it happens and not just to foreigners.

-- If you are wearing makeup, sometimes the store proprietors will not let you try things on.
+- If you are wearing makeup, sometimes the store owners will not let you try things on

-- Clothes in Korea run much smaller than in the west so don’t be surprised if you have to take a bigger size than your usual.
+- Clothes in Korea run much smaller than in the west.
+You may have to take a bigger size than usual

-- Shoes in Korea also run small, so if you have wide feet or feet that are bigger than the average, you may struggle to find shoes that you can squeeze your toes into!
+- Shoes in Korea also run small.
+If you have wide feet or feet that are bigger than the average, you may struggle to find shoes that you can squeeze your toes into!

 Have any questions on my guide to shopping in Seoul, things to do in Seoul, or general Korea travel advice?
 I lived in Seoul for 2 years and will help you as best as I can.
 Feel free to drop me a comment below.
 Annyeonghaseyo!
 Melissa xo